• Skip to Content

 The objective of providing a foundational education in hospitality and tourism management at the undergraduate level cannot be realized without appropriate curricula content, effective teaching, and ultimately, learning.
 Within the undergraduate hospitality and tourism management major, we subscribe to the following learning goals for each of our undergraduate students:

-• Graduates will be able to manage and evaluate functional systems in lodging and restaurant operations.
+Operations: Graduates will be able to manage and evaluate functional systems in hospitality organizations

-• Graduates will be able to communicate recommendations to management and other constituencies, orally and in writing.
+Entrepreneurship: Graduates will be able to experiment, learn, and build products and services in hospitality

 • Accounting